Organoselenium chemistry

 Organoselenium chemistry is the science exploring the properties and reactivity of organoselenium compounds, chemical compounds containing carbon-to-selenium chemical bonds.
 Selenium belongs with oxygen and sulfur to the group 16 elements or chalcogens, and similarities in chemistry are to be expected.
 Organoselenium compounds are found at trace levels in ambient waters, soils and sediments.

 Selenium can exist with oxidation state −2, +2, +4, +6.
 Se(II) is the dominant form in organoselenium chemistry.
 Down the group 16 column, the bond strength becomes increasingly weaker (234 kJ/mol for the C\sSe bond and 272 kJ/mol for the C\sS bond) and the bond lengths longer (C\sSe 198 pm, C\sS 181 pm and C\sO 141 pm).
+Consistent with the inertness of large-n s orbitals, dicoordinate selenium compounds have a bond angle of nearly 90°.
 Selenium compounds are more nucleophilic than the corresponding sulfur compounds and also more acidic.
 The pK_{a} values of XH2 are 16 for oxygen, 7 for sulfur and 3.8 for selenium.
 In contrast to sulfoxides, the corresponding selenoxides are unstable in the presence of β-protons and this property is utilized in many organic reactions of selenium, notably in selenoxide oxidations and in selenoxide eliminations.

 The first organoselenium compound to be isolated was diethyl selenide in 1836.